DavidHornung/Machine_learning/README.md

 Decision tree
 Random Forest

-We also used gridsearch and
+We also used gridsearch and cross validation plot in the decision tree in order to find the best parameters with the highest accuracy.